MareoRaft/tennis/README.md

 Tennis is a mental game.
 Can the current score within a game predict outcome?
 When I watch tennis on TV, I notice that a score of 0-30 or 15-30 almost always results in the server winning the next point.
 Am I correct or crazy?

-(In the bar graph below, each bar corresponds to a score.
-The server's score is show first followed by a dash followed by the receiver's score.
-In tennis, the scores you obtain are 0, 15, 30, 40, in that order.
-If the score reaches 40-40, then it is required to win by two points.
-Hence AD-40 means that the server is one point ahead and on the verge of winning, and 40-AD means that the receiver is one point ahead and on the verge of winning.
-The vertical axis of the graph represents the probability that the server will win the point, which is always a value between 0 and 1.)

 ![](images/score-to-win.png)

-(data from `JeffSackmann/tennis_MatchChartingProject > charting-m-points.csv` which lists about 300,000 tennis points coming from about 2,000 men's matches)
+(Data from `JeffSackmann/tennis_MatchChartingProject > charting-m-points.csv` which lists about 300,000 tennis points coming from about 2,000 men's matches.
+If you are not familiar with tennis scoring, read [here](https://github.com/MareoRaft/appendix.md).)

 The data says that I'm crazy!
 But it also points out a surprising result.
 The 40-AD score is the situation where servers are most likely to lose the next point.
 A Chi-squared test confirms significance with a p-value of order 10^(-13).